Sloop John B: Recording

-The instrumental section of the song was recorded on July 12, 1965, at United Western Recorders, Hollywood, California, the session being engineered by Chuck Britz and produced by Brian Wilson.
+The instrumental section of the song was recorded on July 12, 1965, at United Western Recorders, Hollywood, California.
+The session was engineered by Chuck Britz and produced by Brian Wilson.
 The master take of the instrumental backing took fourteen takes to achieve.
 Wilson's arrangement blended rock and marching band instrumentation with the use of flutes, glockenspiel, bass saxophone, bass, guitar, and drums.

 The vocal tracks were recorded over two sessions.
-The first was recorded on December 22, 1965, at Western Recorders, produced by Wilson.
+The first was recorded on December 22, 1965, at Western Recorders and produced by Wilson.
 The second, on December 29, added a new lead vocal and Billy Strange's 12-string electric guitar part.
 Jardine explained that Wilson "lined us up one at a time to try out for the lead vocal.
 I had naturally assumed I would sing the lead, since I had brought in the arrangement.
 It was like interviewing for a job.
 Pretty funny.
 He didn't like any of us.
 My vocal had a much more mellow approach because I was bringing it from the folk idiom.
 For the radio, we needed a more rock approach.
 Wilson and Mike [Love] ended up singing it."
 On the final recording, Brian Wilson sang the first and third verses and Mike Love sang the second.

-Kent Hartman, in his book The Wrecking Crew, described Billy Strange's contribution to the song.
+Kent Hartman, in his book The Wrecking Crew, described Strange's contribution to the song.
 Brian Wilson called Strange into the studio one Sunday, played him the rough recording, and told him he needed an electric twelve-string guitar solo in the middle of the track.
 When Strange replied that he did not own a twelve string, Wilson responded by calling Glenn Wallichs, the head of Capitol Records and owner of Wallichs Music City.
-A Fender Electric XII and Twin Reverb amplifier were quickly delivered (despite the shop they were ordered from being closed on Sundays), and Strange recorded the guitar part in one take.
-Wilson then gave Strange $2,000 to cover the cost of the equipment.
+A Fender Electric XII and Twin Reverb amplifier were quickly delivered, despite the shop they were ordered from being closed on Sundays, and Strange recorded the guitar part in one take.
+Wilson gave Strange $2,000 to cover the cost of the equipment.